 Pros and Cons of Investing in Art

-Art investment offers strong returns, diversification, and inflation protection, but it also comes with illiquidity, high costs, and market unpredictability.
+Art investment offers strong returns, diversification, and inflation protection.
+But it also comes with illiquidity, high costs, and market unpredictability.

 Pros